Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Resuming therapy with the original regimen, if the event is attributable to another cause.

-All drugs in the ARV regimen should then be started simultaneously, rather than one at a time, with observation for AEs.
+All drugs in the ARV regimen should then be started simultaneously, rather than one at a time, while observing the patient for AEs.

-When therapy is changed because of toxicity or intolerance in a patient with virologic suppression, agents with different toxicity and side-effect profiles should be chosen, when possible.23-27 Clinicians should have comprehensive knowledge of the toxicity profile of each agent before selecting a new regimen.
-In the event of drug intolerance, changing a single drug in a multidrug regimen is permissible for patients whose viral loads are undetectable.
-However, substitution of a single active agent for a single drug in a failing multidrug regimen (e.g., a patient with virologic failure) is generally not recommended because of concern for development of resistance (see Recognizing and Managing Antiretroviral Treatment Failure in Management of Children Receiving Antiretroviral Therapy).
+When therapy is changed because of toxicity or intolerance in a patient with virologic suppression, agents with different toxicity and side-effect profiles should be chosen, when possible.23-26 Clinicians should have comprehensive knowledge of the toxicity profile of each agent before selecting a new regimen.
+In the event of drug intolerance, changing a single drug in a multidrug regimen is only permissible for patients whose viral loads are undetectable.

-In general, dose-reduction is not recommended for toxicity management, as inadequate ARV drug levels may lead to decreased virologic efficacy.
-Although TDM is not routinely recommended, it may be used in the management of a child with mild or moderate toxicity if the toxicity is thought to be the result of a drug concentration exceeding the normal therapeutic range.28,29 An expert in the management of pediatric HIV should be consulted when considering dose reduction based on the results of TDM.
-Dose-reduction after TDM has the most data for efavirenz, where increased CNS toxicity has clearly been associated with higher drug levels (see Efavirenz in Appendix A: Pediatric Antiretroviral Drug Information).
+In general, dose reduction is not a recommended strategy for toxicity management, as inadequate ARV drug levels may lead to decreased virologic efficacy.
+TDM is not routinely recommended; however it may be used in the management of a child with mild or moderate toxicity if the toxicity is thought to be the result of a drug concentration exceeding the normal therapeutic range.27,28 An expert in the management of pediatric HIV should be consulted when considering dose reduction based on the results of TDM.
+Dose reduction after TDM has been studied most extensively with efavirenz, since increased CNS toxicity has clearly been associated with higher levels of efavirenz (see Efavirenz in Appendix A: Pediatric Antiretroviral Drug Information).

 To summarize, management strategies for drug intolerance include: